Park Junior School Diminishing the Difference Strategy

 Our aim is to remove barriers to learning that will prevent our children from reaching their full potential.
 Therefore, our key priorities are to provide:

-Additional adult support within the classroom (especially for Maths and English but also beyond the core subjects to enable all our children to access a broad and balanced curriculum) so that they make, at least, expected progress.
+Additional adult support within the classroom (especially for Maths and English) but also beyond the core subjects to enable all our children to access a broad and balanced curriculum) so that they make, at least, expected progress.

 Extra, targeted interventions, for children where a need has been identified in order to accelerate their progress thus closing the gap between their attainment and their peers.

-PP children with emotional support so that they are ready to learn in school.
+Disadvantaged Children with emotional support so that they are ready to learn in school.
 Support to be provided by key members of school staff.